stackbill/docs/docs/marketplace-docs/hosting-apps/JOOMLA-LOMP.md

  The **root** MariaDB user is set to authenticate using the **unix_socket** plugin by default rather than with a password.
 So setting up password for **root** user is not recommended.

  You can access phpMyAdmin immediately by visiting the Instance’s IP address in your browser followed by **/phpmyadmin**

+ You can view the php information immediately by visiting the Instance’s IP address in your browser followed by  **/phpinfo.php**

  Joomla Database Informations are stored under **/root/.joomla_database_details**